Updated May 2020

 There are many qualities that contribute to being the “best” employee and this article on HubSpot gives a great insight into the key values and also the company culture that drives them — “18 Core Company Values That Will Shape Your Culture & Inspire Your Employees.”

-Using corporate giants such as American Express, Google and Coca Cola, you can see the commitment that these organizations have to not only their own values but in developing them for the benefit of their employees.
+Using corporate giants such as American Express, and Coca-Cola, you can see the commitment that these organizations have to not only their own values but in developing them for the benefit of their employees.

 Notice that I use the term “benefit” and I mean that anyone working for those companies will have values taught and instilled into them for life and any future employer would reap the benefit.

 I wonder how many linchpins exist with those companies and others like them?

 But what if you are starting out in the world of work, or don’t have the luxury of such training or even if you do, then how do you become even better?

 I am writing this article from both an entrepreneurial perspective and that means starting companies with very little cash and also from a corporate recruiting background where I have delivered in-demand skills to some of the worlds leading organizations, so I understand both sides of the fence and my goal here is to share with you my entrepreneurial thinking.